 The Vikings of the TV series take their iconic longships out to sea to raid and explore through this fjord that comes right up to the village.
-As Ragnar goes on raids to Britain and brings back valuable plunder, wins a fight with the Earl of Kattegat, and his power grows, he becomes the Earl, or king, of Kattegat.
+As Ragnar goes on raids to Britain and brings back valuable plunder, wins a fight with the Earl of Kattegat, and his power grows, he becomes the Earl of Kattegat.
 Throughout the series, this village is at the heart of the lives and the story of these raiding Vikings, and it grows as time passes in the series.
 It serves as the domestic, Norse center of the tale.

-But there is no actual village or city called Kattegat in Norway, and as far as anyone knows, there never was.
+However, there is no actual village or city called Kattegat in Norway, and as far as anyone knows, there never was.
 This quintessential Nordic name was co-opted for the series, and the village itself was filmed on location in Wicklow County, Ireland.

-A Narrow Passage
+A Narrow Bay

 Shipping and Ecology

 Kattegat also has its share of ecological issues.
-In the 1970s, the Kattegat was declared a marine dead zone, and Denmark and the European Union are working on ways to contain and repair the environmental damage.
-The Kattegat is part of the Sulfur Emission Control Area of the Baltic Sea, and its shallow reefs, which are spawning grounds for fish and marine mammals, and many threatened birds are being protected as part of environmental efforts that strive to maintain the Kattegat's biodiversity.
+In the 1970s, the Kattegat was declared a marine dead zone, and Denmark and the European Union are still working on ways to contain and repair the environmental damage.
+The Kattegat is part of the Sulfur Emission Control Area of the Baltic Sea, and its shallow reefs—which are spawning grounds for fish, marine mammals, and many threatened birds—are being protected as part of environmental efforts that strive to maintain the Kattegat's biodiversity.